Aenadon/SimpleRSSFeed/README.md

 HTTPS: `git clone https://github.com/Aenadon/SimpleRSSFeed.git`

-**To build the app, open a command line inside the root of the project and type:**
+**After that, open a command line inside the root of the project and type:**

 Windows: `gradlew assembleRelease`